 Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
 They can:

-Apply the mitigation mechanisms of subclause 6.54.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of ISO/IEC 24772-1:2024 6.54.5.

 Use the pragma Restriction() to prevent the use of obscure features of the language.